-Patients who grind or clench their teeth or who have poor bite scan develop a serious problem with their jaw called TMJ disorder.
-TMJ disorder, or TMD, can adversely affect the teeth, gums, and bone structures.
+website maker Patients who grind or clench their teeth or who have poor bites can develop a serious problem with their jaw called TMJ disorder (TMD).
+TMJ disorder, known as TMD, can adversely affect the teeth, gums, and bone structures.
 TMD can be the source of many uncomfortable symptoms that may decrease the quality of your daily life.

-You will be glad to know that TMD issues are more easily diagnosed and treated than they were in the past.
-Dr. Kara McCray Demer and Dr. Gina McCray would be happy to help you properly diagnose your symptoms and treat your TMJ disorder.
+You will be glad to know that today, TMD issues are more easily diagnosed and treated than they were in the past.
+When you visit St. Mary’s Dental, we will be happy to help you properly diagnose your symptoms and provide TMJ pain relief.

 - Do you clench or grind your teeth?